 Beyond its roots in feature film production, The Kennedy/Marshall Company services a wide range of entertainment opportunities, encompassing documentary films, digital media, a television department for broadcast and cable platforms, as well as the development of stage plays.

-Beginning in the fall of 2011, The Kennedy/Marshall Company’s film department acquired a first-look deal with Amblin Partners, and, starting in May 2012, the television department has a first-look deal with CBS Television Studios.
+Beginning in the fall of 2011, The Kennedy/Marshall Company’s film department acquired a first-look deal with Amblin Partners.

-As of June 2012, Frank Marshall has taken over as the lone principal of The Kennedy/Marshall Company after long-standing partner Kathleen Kennedy was hired as Chairman of Lucasfilm Ltd.
+As of June 2012, Frank Marshall has taken over as the lone principal of The Kennedy/Marshall Company after long-standing partner Kathleen Kennedy was hired as President of Lucasfilm Ltd.